 - Windows with more glazing (panes of glass), dense gas fills (like argon), and low-E coatings are the most efficient.

-- Hinged windows (casements, awnings, hoppers, tilt-turns) are more air-tight than sliders.
+- Hinged windows (casements, awnings, hoppers, tilt-turns) are more air-tight than sliding windows.

 Things to Consider